 Michael: The kithara though, has got a deeper tone to it.
 In ancient Greek music, only the professionals played the kithara, whereas the chelys (Greek for the tortoiseshell lyre), was for domestic use, for example at a symposium, an ancient Greek drinking party.
 Plato, in the Republic, advocates teaching young boys musical theories on the lyre because its notes are clear and pure.

 The construction of the kithara is interesting.
 Some scholars think they were used as a vibrato mechanism.
-The way Luthieros constructed it, they have this movable yoke, and by moving these, you can create portamento and vibrato sounds.
-But it is only hypothetical because there is this part of the kithara between what is called the crossbar and where it joins this portion of the lyre.
-In the Parthenon frieze, there is actually a three-dimensional surviving fragment of a sculpture of this part of the kithara.
-This part of the lyre encases the crossbar, so that would render any sort of vibrato mechanism impossible.
+The way Luthieros constructed it, they have a movable corssbar (yoke), and by applying pressure to the it, one can create portamento and vibrato sounds.
+But it [the vibrato mechanism] is only hypothetical because there are no surviving examples of an original ancient Greek kithara to verify with certaintly, the possibility of a vibrato mechanism.
+However, as a strong argument against this hypothesis, in the Parthenon frieze, there is actually a three-dimensional surviving fragment of a sculpture of this specific part of the kithara, depicting the junction between the arms and the crossbar.
+This sculpture clearly shows that the arms of the kithara encased the crossbar, so that would render any sort of vibrato mechanism impossible.
 It is more likely that this construction is a suspension bridge.
 It provides equal and opposite reaction to the downward pull of the strings.
 That is what most scholars tend to think, but it sounds great with a vibrato mechanism.
 So, if we can improve on what the ancient Greeks were doing, so be it.
 That is what I want to do.
 I want to carry this sort of new ancestral music.
 I call it new compositions for recreated ancient lyres into the 21st century and beyond.